makism/dyconnmap/CONTRIBUTING.md

 Thanks for your interest in contributing code to `dynfunconn`!

-Either fork of create a pull request on our Github page.
+Either fork or create a pull request on our Github page.